boltops-tools/terraspace-docs/_docs/install/standalone/details/uninstall.md

     rm -rf /opt/terraspace

-Then remove the terraspace wrappers in `/usr/local/bin`.
-You can remove them with this command:
+Also, the standalone installer do not remove the terraspace wrappers in `/usr/local/bin`.
+This is updating packages on some OSes will also perform a cleanup and remove the old terraspace version.
+The removal process will then remove the wrapper scripts which are needed.
+You can remove the terraspace wrappers with this command though:

     grep -l /opt/terraspace /usr/local/bin/* | xargs rm -f